Last Updated on September 19, 2023

 Learning how to thrift really isn’t difficult if you have someone to show you the reins.
 Shopping second hand is an amazing way to get quality, name brand items at a fraction of the cost without harming the environment.
 With my second hand shopping tips, you can fill your closet with all of the best to-die-for items without contributing to fast fashion waste!

-It's here, it's here!
-The official Going Zero Waste guide to second hand shopping.
+So with that all being said — it’s here, it’s here!
+The official Going Zero Waste guide to shopping second hand.